Welcome to the showdown between the big beasts of the world of Kindle keyword software!

 KDP Rocket offers all of the standard data, such as the price of the book, the number of reviews, the average review score etc. However, it also offers aspects not found in either competing software.

 Some of the unique aspects to KDP Rocket’s competitor research process include its calculation of both daily and monthly earnings, and the ability to see a full list of reviews as well as the book cover within the actual software itself.
 This is awesome.
-You can also see whether the reviews are verified or not – something not offered by the other Kindle keyword software, despite the fact verified reviews have a lot more weight on Amazon than unverified reviews.
+You can also see whether the reviews are verified or not – something not offered by the other Kindle keyword softwares, despite the fact verified reviews have a lot more weight on Amazon than unverified reviews.

-By being able to see the full review text for each book, as well as the cover, you can quickly make a judgment as to whether your own future book will be able to beat out the competition.
+By being able to see the full review text for each book, as well as the cover, you can quickly make a judgement as to whether your own future book will be able to beat out the competition.
 This detailed, rich, qualitative and quantitative mix of competitive data, coupled with the seamless integration with the ‘idea search’, means KDP Rocket is a really powerful book research solution.

 Overall, this is a fantastic function of KDP Rocket.
 It is impressive due to its presentation, unique data offered, and seamless integration with Rocket’s idea search.